boconnell/boconnell.github.io/index.md

 Hi, I'm Brady O'Connell.
-I'm a Software Engineer who has previously worked across the stack at companies like Uber, Remix, Google, and Palantir.
+I'm a Software Engineer who has previously worked at Uber, Remix, Google, and Palantir.
 I currently live in Brooklyn, previously lived in San Francisco, and grew up in Maryland.

 I like to play sports, travel, hike, play video games, and read.
 I love the internet.
 I grew up playing soccer but mostly play volleyball, tennis, and basketball now.
 I studied Computer Science at the University of Maryland, and am a fan of my alma mater basketball team.